What are the accounting standards for nonprofit organizations?

 Not for profits no longer have to split their assets into three categories on the statement of financial position.
 You’ve always had to disclose your assets between restricted and unrestricted assets.
 You used to have to split your assets into temporarily restricted, permanently restricted and unrestricted.

-The new guidance in FASB Accounting Standards update 2016-14 is what changed the way restricted assets are to be disclosed.
+The new guidance in FASB New Nonprofit Accounting Standards update 2016-14 is what changed the way restricted assets are to be disclosed.

 Change in Total Net Assets